WPCD-Workflows/documentation/source/old/isip/public/xml/newcomer_guide_extern.rst

 .. _isip_newcomer_guide_extern:

-The Welcome ITM platform User Guide
+The Welcome EU-IM platform User Guide
 ===================================

 Welcome!
 --------

-Welcome to the Newcomer's guide to EFDA-ITM platform!
+Welcome to the Newcomer's guide to EFDA-EU-IM platform!

-The `Integrated Tokamak Modeling <https://portal.efda-itm.eu/portal/>`__ is a project of `European Fusion Development
+The `Integrated Tokamak Modeling <https://portal.eufus.eu/portal/>`__ is a project of `European Fusion Development
 Agreement <http://www.efda.org/>`__ with the aim to providing software instruments to forecast and interpret discharges from